talhahjavaid/Coffee-Shape-Analysis/README.md

 ### Limitations
   I had to remove the transaction date column using excel because the date format was not compatible with postgreSQL.

-### Improvement
-I'd appreciate any suggestions or improvement on this project.
-Contact me at tarijoel20@gmail.com.
-Thank you